vituum/vite-plugin-twig/README.md

 }
 ```

-Read the [docs](https://vituum.dev/config/integrations-options.html#vituum-twig) to learn more about plugin options
+Read the [docs](https://vituum.dev/config/integrations-options.html#vituum-twig) to learn more about the plugin options.

 ## Basic usage